Plan less, experience more

 Discover/Define

-1. Local experience 🍜 (local's food, local places)
+1. Local experience 🍜 (local food and local places)

-2. Transport πŸ›΅ (renting a car, public transport, troubles with public transport)
+2. Transport 🛵 (renting a car, using public transport, issues with public transport)

-4. Tickets 🎫 and discounts (uses ISIC card, buys tickets before going to a museum)
+4. Tickets 🎫 and discounts (ISIC card, buying tickets before visiting museums)

-6. Travel behaviour πŸ‘ (travels alone or with a partner, chooses between comfort and price)
+6. Travel behaviour 👭 (travelling alone or with a partner, choosing between comfort and

 03.-